-‘Countless opportunities’ during 40-year-long career caring for othersAdult social services
+‘Countless opportunities’ during 40-year-long career caring for othersAdult social care and wellbeing

 06 April 2022

 A manager of young adult day services has described an exciting care career filled with opportunities as she retired after 40 years of public service.

 Jeanette Davies recently said a fond farewell to service users and colleagues past and present and is keen to see a new generation of care workers enjoy an equally long and rewarding career with West Northamptonshire Council.